St John's Chambers

 Each year, the pupillage committee, with the heads of each practice group, defines the pupillage requirements for the following year.
 As a pupil at St John’s Chambers, your pupillage will cover all necessary aspects of your specialist area(s).

 Application dates and details will be found on the website from January 2020.
 Should you have any general enquiries about pupillage then please do not hesitate to contact Isabelle Mills at firstname.lastname@example.org.

 Mini-pupillages (non-assessed) are an opportunity to experience life at the independent Bar.
 Applications for mini-pupillage are considered on a quarterly basis.
 The ideal time to apply is: i) if you are studying law and you are a second-year student or ii) you are in your third year or studying the BPTC, but we will consider applications before then, especially from non-law candidates.
 Please see our website for details.
 Student visits are not available.

-We offer two funded pupillages with awards each of £35,000 in the first 12 months.
-Exceptionally three pupillages will be offered depending on recruitment needs.
-In general terms, funded pupillage means that chambers will guarantee a pupil’s income each month for the 12-month period of pupillage.
+We currently offer three funded pupillages with awards of £40,000 in the first 12 months.
+This means that Chambers will guarantee an income of £3,333 per month for the 12-month period of pupillage.
 This is subject to a clawback to the extent of any fees actually received during the second six months of pupillage.